trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/RelatedCodeTabsController.md

 ## Methods
 ### `getRelatedClasses(String mainClassName)` → `List<String>`

 Inspects the ApexClass body definition for a @see tag in the opening class level doc block.
 It then parses the comma separated list and returns it as a list of strings Note: this method contains a false-positive PMD violation.
-Normally, we&apos;d want to check for FLS/CRUD here, but for ApexClass a system level object that Admins and users cannot really change we&apos;re ok.
+Normally, we'd want to check for FLS/CRUD here, but for ApexClass a system level object that Admins and users cannot really change we're ok.

 #### Parameters
 |Param|Description|